How do I import records from EndNote?

 - You may close EndNote at this point.

-There are a few Zotero hidden preferences that affect RIS import and, if desired, should be set before importing the RIS file into Zotero.
-Notably, ignoreUnknown may be used to prevent Zotero from creating note attachments for data that it cannot store in proper fields.
-This results in a cleaner library, but may cause you to lose some data (usually nothing critical, e.g. author address.
-See below).
-Also, keepID will add the EndNote item ID to the note attachment.
+There are a few Zotero hidden preferences that affect RIS import and, if desired, must be set before importing the RIS file into Zotero.
+Notably, ignoreUnknown may be toggled to make Zotero create note attachments for data that it cannot store in proper fields.
+This may be useful if the data in your EndNote library is not entered in a standard way or if you want to keep data, which Zotero does not recognize and does not use, like author address.
+Disabling this preference (toggling it to false) may generate a large amount of note attachments, which have a significant impact on Zotero's performance.
+It is recommended to clean up these notes after import.
+Additionally, the keepID preference will add the EndNote item ID to the note attachments.
 This would allow you to reference the original item in EndNote, which may be helpful for detecting transfer errors.

 In Zotero, go to the Gear menu and select “Import…” A dialog box will appear asking you to select the file to import.
 Navigate to the location where you exported your EndNote library (if you followed the above instructions, this should be My Documents\endnote.Data) and select the RIS file.
 Note that the actual file extension may be “.txt” instead of “.ris”.
 Click Open.